egordm/boosters/docs/research/gbdt/training/tree-growth-strategies.md

 ## Overview

-### ELI5

-Imagine you're organizing a tournament bracket.

-**Depth-wise** (level-by-level): Play all first-round games, then all second-round games, then all third-round games.
-Very organized, but you do work even on "boring" games.

-**Leaf-wise** (best-first): Always play the most exciting game next, wherever it is in the bracket.
-More efficient if some branches are clearly decided early.

-### ELI13

 **Depth-wise** builds balanced trees by splitting all nodes at each level before moving to the next level.
 This is the traditional approach.